-Effect: A number of adjustments were required to report the Funds' financial statements in accordance with generally accepted accounting principles (GAAP).
+Effect: Although improvement was noted during the year as the number of adjustments recorded declined by half, a number of adjustments were still required to report the Funds' financial statements in accordance with generally accepted accounting principles (GAAP).

-Cause: It appeared review procedures over receivables, payables, revenues and net position did not identify all adjustments necessary to report the Funds' financial statements in accordance with GAAP, including receivables from Placer County Transportation Planning Agency, classification of receivables as due from other governments or accounts receivable, classification of revenues as fares, nonoperating or capital in nature
+Cause: It appeared review procedures over receivables, revenues and net position did not identify all adjustments necessary to report the Funds' financial statements in accordance with GAAP, including an entry to reclassify accounts receivable as due from other governments, reclassify revenues as fares, nonoperating or capital, an entry to reimburse other funds for State of Good Repair expenses incurred, and entry to restrict net position for unspent State of Good Repair revenue and an entry to make net position roll-forward from the prior year.